keshavgit23/agent-run-panel/README.md

 - JavaScript (ES6)
 ---

-## 📌 Notes
-This project uses mock data and simulated timing
-No backend or API integration is used
-Focus is on UI behavior and task flow visualization
----
+## 🤖 AI Assistance

+This project was built independently, with some guidance and debugging assistance from AI tools for understanding concepts, fixing errors, and improving code structure.

+All implementation, logic, and final decisions were made by me.

-🙌 Author
+## 🙌 Author
 Krish Pawar